fliiiix/dotfiles/README.md

 ![desktop](desktop.png)

-I started to put each task in a function file.
-So please stop using the `setup.sh`.

-Scripts are only testet with Fedora.
-Feel free to add suport for CentOS and such things.
+## Common Problems

+Q: Something went wrong what now?
+A: just run `ansible-playbook -K laptop.yaml`

+## Development

+Feel free to fork it, test it and submit patches!
+Or just use it as base for your own dotfiles.
+Scripts are only testet with the Fedora versions I'm using.